-Angeles County is also reporting a 7-day daily average case rate of 12.9 cases per 100,000 people, with a 7-day lag.
+COVID-19 daily cases are now increasing; cases have increased by 740 percent over the past month.
+On July 29, 2021 alone, Los Angeles County reported 3,248 new cases- a 17% increase over the previous week.
+As of July 29, 2021, Los Angeles County is also reporting a 7-day daily average case rate of 15.7 cases per 100,000 people, without a 7-day lag.
 Further, the test positivity rate and hospitalizations have also dramatically increased.
-This indicates a continued and substantial risk of COVID-19 infection for those who are not or cannot be vaccinated against COVID-19.Based upon federal CDC indicators and thresholds, this means that community transmission of COVID-19 within the County of Los Angeles is now substantial, and highly likely to increase during the coming days and weeks.
+This indicates a continued and High risk of COVID-19 infection for those who are not or cannot be vaccinated against COVID-19.
+Based upon federal CDC indicators and thresholds, this means that community transmission of COVID-19 within the County of Los Angeles is now High, and highly likely to increase during the coming days and weeks.